RolfZurbrugg/bitcoin-script-debugger/README.md

 At the core of the IDE lays the Bitcoin Script Interpreter which is only a small part of the bitcore lib.
 More details about the bitcore lib itself can be found here: http://www.bitcore.io.

+### Other used Libraries

+#### CodeMirror

+CodeMirror is a powerful text editor that is especially designed for coding.
+While CodeMirror supports a huge range of languages out of the box, Bitcoin Script or simply called Script is not one of them.
+So a custom mode (something like a language plugin) had to be implemented in order to support Script.
+This mode and the auto formatting feature has been implemented in the codeMirrorExtensions.js file.
+More details about CodeMirror can be found here: https://codemirror.net/.

+#### jQuery

+There is almost no JavaScript that works without jQuery.
+Neither does our Bitcoin Script Debugger. jQuery deals with a lot of cross browser compatibility issues and abstracts the interaction with the DOM structure.